upstash/redis-js/README.md

 > If you define `UPSTASH_REDIS_REST_URL` and` UPSTASH_REDIS_REST_TOKEN` environment variables, you can skip the auth().

-### Instantiate New Client
+### Instantiate New Clients

-This is useful, if you need seperate clients in the same context.
+This is useful, if you need separate clients in the same context.

 ```typescript
 import upstash from '@upstash/redis';